BrittHaanen15/Project-2-final-version/README.md

 The generated data is printed to terminal or stored in the `Project2_outputs/` directory.

 ## Plotting
-Generate the interactively by opening the Jupyter notebook and runnning the code cells.
+Generate the interactively by opening the `Plotting.ipynb` Jupyter notebook in the `plotting/` folder and running the code cells.

 The corresponding files are automatically stored in the `plotting/` directory.